jchristopher/cfs-options-screens/README.md

 Once your options screen(s) have been registered you can attach CFS Field Groups to them.
 Done!

+### Overrides

-You can also use CFS Options Screens to set up Field Group 'defaults', allowing a Field Group to appear both on a CFS Options Screen and a post edit screen.
+You can also use CFS Options Screens to set up Field Group overrides, allowing a Field Group to appear both on a CFS Options Screen and a post edit screen.
 The CFS Options Screen will act as the default/fallback and the post edit screen will override those defaults.

  ```php
  function my_cfs_options_screens( $screens ) {